Andy Smart

 Smart presented the 1987 NFL season on Channel 4 alongside Abela.

 On The Graham Norton Show, Martin Freeman once mentioned that Smart saved him from choking on crisps using the Heimlich manoeuvre.

 He released a book about his life and career, A Hitch in Time: From Liverpool to Pamplona on a 72,000-Mile Road Trip, in 2019.

 Personal life and death

 Smart had a daughter, Grace (born 1993), a set designer, with actress and playwright Victoria Willing, and a son, Joe.

 Smart was a supporter of Farnborough F.C. and appeared on Farnborough FC Radio as a co-commentator.

 Smart died on 16 May 2023, at the age of 63.
-It was announced by his daughter, Grace, via his own social media profiles.
+It was announced by his daughter, Grace.